 Zach Schonfeld is an associate editor for PopMatters and a reporter for Newsweek.
 Previously, he was an editorial fellow at The Atlantic Wire and graduated from Wesleyan University, birthplace of Das Racist, MGMT, and the nineteenth-century respiration calorimeter, where he served as the editor of Wesleying, a popular student-life blog.
-In his spare time, he enjoys visiting presidential birthplaces and scowling at split infinitives.
+In his spare time, he enjoys visiting presidential birthplaces and teaching his dog to tweet.
 In addition to PopMatters, his writing has appeared online at Rolling Stone, TIME, Consequence of Sound, The Nation, USA Today College, The Columbia Journalism Review, The Rumpus, Paste Magazine, and the Hartford Courant.
 He can be reached at zschonfeld(at)gmail(dot)com or on Twitter @zzzzaaaacccchhh.

 Tuesday, January 14 2014

 Given the anticipation level and lack of pre-release availability, Yeezus offered a perfect test case for the nagging question: How has the model of digital media changed the amount of time music critics spend with the records they’re assessing?